MOTEL MISSION STATEMENT?: & a little bit of GREEN

 CANCELATION POLICY: With a small motel, we need to be strict.
 We do our best to make sure that if plans change there is no substantial loss.
 It is always best to be as sure as possible before you book!!!

-Weekends & Holidays: We require an advance deposit due upon check-in (credit card hold is good enough).
+Weekends & Holidays & Summers: We require an advance deposit due upon check-in (credit card hold is good enough).
 If a reservation cannot be kept, all is not lost.
 A quick call to the property could provide for “re-sale” of the room.
 If the reservation is “re-sold”a re-booking fee of $10 would be your only responsibility.
 Otherwise, the guest would be responsible for the full reservation including tax.
-Our regular guests would recieve a comp night for each night of the reservation that could be used during any non-peak period (so, all is STILL not lost).
+Our regular guests would receive a comp night for each night of the reservation that could be used during any non-peak period (so, all is STILL not lost).

-Non-Peak: Reservations can be canceled with a $20 cancelation charge.
+Non-Peak: Reservations can be canceled with a $20 cancellation charge.
 A $20 credit will be applied to the next reservation during any non-peak time (meaning, there is no charge if a reservation is changed during non-peak periods).
+If you have any question if it is a peak or non-peak period, please ask.

 IMPROVEMENTS: It has been a labor of love -one just short of bringing the Titanic up from the bottom of the ocean.
 The motel was purchased in May of 2001 (a great time to buy a motel in New York?).
 On top of that, the building was in need of substantial repairs including the following: heating system ($16,500); carpets ($6,500); parking lot repairs ($5,500); pool ($12,000); well & septic system ($9,700); bathroom improvements ($19,700); door locks ($3,200); phone system ($4,200); soft goods for the rooms ($8,900); new roof ($20,000); thermal windows for the lobby ($5,000) and about $45,000 in general repairs.